biodash/biodash.github.io/content/codeclub/S05E01_pipes/index.md

 <br>

-*(If you're trying to follow along yourself:* *the Unix/terminal examples will only work natively on Mac and Linux,* *where you can simply click the `Terminal` tab in the bottom-right RStudio* *panel, and issue Unix commands.)*
+*(If you're trying to follow along yourself:* *the Unix/terminal examples will only work natively on Mac and Linux,* *where you can simply click the `Terminal` tab in the bottom-left RStudio* *panel next to `Console`, and issue Unix commands.)*

 **Counting files**